lamba92/kotlinx.document.store/README.md

 With support for typed and schemaless data, lets you work with JSON objects easily, leveraging `kotlin.serialization` for fast and simple object serialization/deserialization.

+Originaly created for [JetBrains/package-search-intellij-plugin](https://github.com/JetBrains/package-search-intellij-plugin) for a fast and reliable offline cache, evlved for all KMP developers 🚀

 Some key highlights:
 - **Multiplatform**: Works on Kotlin/JVM, Kotlin/JS, and ALL Kotlin/Native platforms (excepts wasm).
 - **Typed and Schemaless Storage**: Use strongly-typed data models using [kotlin.serialization](https://github.com/kotlin/kotlin.serialization) or raw JSON depending on your needs.